warw511/Readthedocs-TCC/docs/source/_build/html/_sources/index.rst.txt

    contain the root `toctree` directive.

 ###############################
-TCC Web Application: User guide
+TCC Web Application: User Guide
 ###############################

 .. toctree::
    :maxdepth: 2
-   :caption: Contents:

 ************
 Introduction
 ************

 *****************************
-TCC APPLICATION CONFIGURATION
+TCC Application Configuration
 *****************************
 **!This doc is a test for creating a user guide.
 Edit this out when entire doc draft is finished.!**